 It’s no secret that I am a Disney fanatic of the first degree!
 I had an early start in the 60s, both from watching “The Wonderful World of Disney” and benefiting from my father, who as a Gulf gasoline dealer received many promotional tie-ins from Disney movies.

-Anchored by a Disney library of over 250 books (and growing!), I am literally immersed in all things Disney.
-As I research and work on various projects – especially Guest Experiences – I find great inspiration through the many resources at hand.
+Finally, it’s anchored by the Disney library of over 450 books (and growing!) noted above: I am literally immersed in all things Disney.
+As I research and work on various projects – especially Hospitality – I find great inspiration through the many resources at hand.
 My immersion is not limited to the visual and tactile – at any given time, the soundtrack of a Disney movie, or the background music from one of Disney’s theme parks is playing in the background.

 Here’s how Disney Imagineers recommend immersion into an environment: